 Aaron began asking his little brother, Matthew, to help him.
 He really needed the money for expenses.
 His pulse was taken two more times, each time measuring faster than the previous rate.

 It seemed hopeless.
 The study director looked at him and then at the nurse beside him who was recording the results.
 “Please Matthew,” Aaron prayed, “Please help me get into this study.”
 But Aaron braced himself, waiting to be told he was dismissed.
 There’s no way, now, he thought.

-Looking at Aaron in the eyes, the director paused and then stated quietly to the nurse at his side: “Let him in.”
+Looking into Aaron's eyes, the director paused and then stated quietly to the nurse:“Let him in.”
 The nurse registered surprise.
-She opened her mouth as if to protest but then quickly followed the doctor as they went onto the next participant.
+She opened her mouth as if to protest but then quickly followed the doctor as they went on to the next participant.

 ~~~~~~~~Note: this story was reprinted from Big Hearted: Inspiring Stories From Everyday Families.
 For more inspiration, follow Patti at Twitter and Pinterest, like her pages at Dear God Books, Big Hearted Families, Catholic News & Inspiration on Facebook, and her author Facebook page.
 Sign up at the right column to receive articles in your inbox.
 God bless you!